 Published in УЗДАНИЦА; 2019, XVI/2; стр.
 235–251, December 2019

-Starting from now, I will publish parts of the research on my website, in the form of small academic posts.
+Starting from now, I will publish parts of the research on my website in small academic posts.

-New Vision of Education (2015) has developed a framework for 21st-century learning, which describes the foundational literacies, competencies and character qualities that learners need to thrive in today’s global economy.
-The paper deals with learning gaps in 21st-century education and suggests ways to narrow the learning gaps by using technology.
+New Vision of Education (2015) has developed a framework for 21st-century learning, which describes the foundational literacies, competencies, and character qualities that learners need to thrive in today’s global economy.
+In addition, the paper deals with learning gaps in 21st-century education and suggests ways to narrow the learning gaps by using technology.

 This framework is adapted to fit the 21st-century learning in Serbia, and the presented core values are the necessary areas of improvement in theory and practice in Serbia (Picture 1).

-Collaboration represents one of “the four C’s” of the 21st-century skills.
-This skill implies working with others (not just with learners, but also with teachers, experts, parents, etc.), and sharing responsibility in the process.
-During the collaborative activities, learners are assigned different roles within a group, and they are monitored while they are immersed in mutual learning.
+The collaboration represents one of “the four C’s” of 21st-century skills.
+This skill implies working with others (not just with learners, but also with teachers, experts, parents, etc.) and sharing responsibility in the process.
+During the collaborative activities, learners are assigned different roles within a group, and they are monitored while immersed in mutual learning.

-When it comes to creativity in thinking and learning, the learners need to learn how to brainstorm ideas, think “outside the box”, look at an issue from different perspectives and eventually, to learn how to solve a problem with a sustainable and a creative solution.
+When it comes to creativity in thinking and learning, the learners need to learn how to brainstorm ideas, think “outside the box,” look at an issue from different perspectives, and eventually learn how to solve a problem with a sustainable and a creative solution.
 To think creatively, the learners need to have a certain amount of knowledge, experience, and proper tools given by their teacher.

-Developing 21st Century Skills through Theme-Based Instruction and by Applying Multiple Intelligence Theory: Teacher Competencies. [accessed Aug 02, 2020]
+Developing 21st Century Skills in your Students through Theme-Based Instruction and by Applying Multiple Intelligence Theory: Teacher Competencies. [accessed Aug 02, 2020]

 Click here to explore my store where 99% of materials are forever free!